Jan de Hartog: Move to America

-In the late 1950s, the de Hartogs decided to take The Rival to the US on the deck of a freighter.
-They had difficulty locating a dock with cranes large enough to lift the houseboat from the freighter, but they eventually made for Houston, Texas.
-They decided that they liked it there and so stayed.
+In the 1950s, de Hartog took The Rival to Houston, Texas on the deck of a freighter.

-While Jan was out lecturing at the University of Houston on playwriting, Marjorie was looking for community volunteer opportunities for both of them to participate in.
-She decided on Jefferson Davis County Hospital.
-Conditions there were bad, and with the hospital being significantly underfunded, understaffed, and overcrowded, theu showed no sign of getting better.
+While de Hartog was lecturing at the University of Houston on playwriting, he and his wife volunteered at Jefferson Davis Hospital.

-Jan decided to document the conditions there, which resulted in the non-fiction memoir The Hospital (1964), which exposed the awful conditions of Houston's charity hospitals in the 1960s.
+De Hartog wrote about the bad conditions at the hospital in his non-fiction memoir The Hospital (1964).
 The book received a national response but also a local response in which, within a week of the book's release, nearly four hundred citizens volunteered at the hospital.
-It led to significant reforms of the city's indigent healthcare system through the creation of the Harris County Hospital District.
-It also led, however, to considerable hostility and many anonymous threats, which finally forced the de Hartogs to move back to Europe.
+It led to reforms of the city's indigent healthcare system through the creation of the Harris County Hospital District.
+Despite national success, some of Houston's citizens reacted to the book with hostility, forcing de Hartog and his wife to return to Europe.

-In 1967, Jan wrote The Captain, which revisited his love of the sea and featured a central character based loosely on himself called Martinus Harinxma, who had first appeared in The Lost Sea (1951).
+In 1967, de Hartog wrote The Captain, which revisited his love of the sea and featured a central character based loosely on himself called Martinus Harinxma, who had first appeared in The Lost Sea (1951).
 The book was a success, and Martinus would live on as a central character in several sequels.

-Before starting work on the second in the Martinus series, Jan wrote of the experience of adopting his two daughters, who were Korean War orphans, in The Children, which appeared in 1969.
-He afterwards wrote a fictionalised account of the origin of the Religious Society of Friends, The Peaceable Kingdom: An American Saga, in 1972.
+Before starting work on the second in the Martinus series, de Hartog wrote of the experience of adopting his two daughters, who were Korean War orphans, in The Children, which appeared in 1969.
+He wrote a fictionalized account of the origin of the Religious Society of Friends, The Peaceable Kingdom: An American Saga, in 1972.
 It was nominated for the Nobel Prize and was followed eight years later by a Quaker novel, The Lamb's War (1980).

-In 1985, Jan was awarded an honorary Doctor of Humane Letters (L.H.D.) degree from Whittier College.
+In 1985, de Hartog was awarded an honorary Doctor of Humane Letters (L.H.D.) degree from Whittier College.